 Huckberry’s welcome email automation is clean and easy to understand, showcasing what the brand is all about and what subscribers can expect.
-They give a warm welcome to a community of like-minded, adventuring customers.
+It gives a warm welcome to a community of like-minded, adventuring customers.

-Nomad’s email also does a solid job of introducing their brand.
+Nomad’s email also does a solid job of introducing its brand.
 The email highlights products without coming off as overly sales-y.
-They refer to their subscribers as a “family,” another play on the idea of creating a tribe of loyal customers.
+It refers to its subscribers as a “family,” another play on the idea of creating a community of loyal customers.

 If you offered subscribers a coupon in exchange for their email address, make sure you set up your email automation to actually send the coupon code in the email.
 Create an obvious CTA that takes users directly to your website to redeem the coupon.
 If you offered a PDF or something else in exchange for an email, make sure it’s included in the first one.

-Overstock sends a simple email, leading with the 15% off incentive and personal language like “just for you.”
-They also remind users of the free shipping benefit for an extra nudge towards conversion.
+Overstock sends a simple email, leading with the 15%-off incentive and personal language, like “Just for you.”
+It also reminds users of the free shipping benefit for an extra nudge toward conversion.

 Get creative.
 Don’t be the one-trick online retailer who only sends discount codes.
 Treat your subscribers like friends, not as bits and bytes in your database.

-Mention your social media profiles, print catalog, brick-and-mortar stores and other mediums towards the end of your emails.
-Tiffany & Co. includes their phone number and links to social media, a store locator and customer service at the bottom of their welcome email.
+Mention your social media profiles, print catalog, brick-and-mortar stores and other mediums toward the end of your emails.
+Danner includes its physical store address, and links to social media at the bottom of its welcome email.

-Automated email campaigns are perfectly suited for lead nurturing.
+A lead nurturing drip campaign is perfect for online stores.
 Lead nurturing is when you guide shoppers through each stage of the sales cycle, ultimately driving them to purchase.
 At my company, we use what we call the 3/47/50 rule for our approach to lead nurturing:

 It’s a general rule and not a scientific fact, but we find it helpful in outlining the benefits of nurture campaigns for ecommerce.